- the anti-spiration of un-love freezes the icy core of the universe

 Lucifer’s fall is the sin that created Hell, but God, simultaneously, used that fall to create the remedy: Purgatory.
 Lucifer fell and the earth fled him, leaving an “empty space” where he had been: “per fuggir lui lasciò loco vòto” (to flee from him it left this empty space [Inf.
 34.125]).
 Thus Lucifer excavated the earth and created the empty cone of Hell.
 Having fled Lucifer, the displaced earth became Mount Purgatory, a cone of earth that rises up in the middle of the water that covers the southern hemisphere.
 Dante is the first to conceive of Purgatory as a mountain.
 This is the mountain that his Ulysses sees in the distance after many months of sailing:

 The emptying out of earth to create Hell reminds us that sin is precisely that which empties us.
 As stipulated in Paradiso 7, the Augustinian canto that recounts the history of mankind’s original sin and Christ’s redemption: “colpa vòta” (sin empties [Par.
 7.83]).
-Where sin is emptiness — literally in the form of the Hell-hole that extends under Jerusalem to the earth’s core — Purgatory is made of the earth that fled Lucifer: earth that is now reconfigured into a place of fullness, a place that is devoted to refilling that emptiness.
+Where sin is emptiness — literally in the form of the Hell-hole that extends under Jerusalem to the earth’s core — Purgatory is made of the earth that fled Lucifer and is a place of fullness, “dove tempo per tempo si ristora” (where time is restored for time [Purg.
+23.84]).
+It is a place that is devoted to refilling that emptiness.

-The travelers wind their way up the narrow path carved by the stream to return to the world of light and to the stars: “E quindi uscimmo a riveder le stelle” (and so we emerged, to see — once more — the stars [Inf.
+The travelers climb up along a path carved into the rock by a little stream (“ruscelletto” of verse 130) that flows down from the southern hemisphere.
+Chiavacci Leonardi claims that this stream is Lethe, flowing down from the Earthly Paradise at the top of Mount Purgatory, carrying back down to Hell the memories of the sins of which the souls cleanse themselves at the end of their purgation.
+After winding their way up the narrow path carved by the stream, the travelers return to the world of light and to the stars: “E quindi uscimmo a riveder le stelle” (and so we emerged, to see — once more — the stars [Inf.
 34.139]).